Masters Theses and Dissertations

 HARD BOUND: At the time of submission of your hard bound thesis, you must also submit a digital version of your thesis to the University of Waikato Research Commons and complete the online digital submission form.
+The hard bound thesis must be submitted with the library deposit form, which includes conditions of copyright.
 The digital version is not released for public viewing until after the hard-bounds have been submitted and the completion process finalised.
 Your thesis should be submitted in person and not posted to your supervisor or the relevant department.

 You may choose to make minor editorial changes approved by your supervisor before submitting the hard bound copies.
 Attached to this must be the Declaration Form signed by yourself and your supervisor stating that ALL versions of the thesis (soft-bound, hard-bound and digital) are identical with the exception of minor spelling, typographical and/or formatting errors.
 The department will keep one copy of your thesis and one copy of your thesis will be lodged in the University of Waikato Library.

 To ensure that you meet the submission date, your planning should take into account the time required for your thesis to be bound.
 You should contact a thesis binder well in advance to confirm costs, book a binding time and provide advice as to when your thesis needs to be available for submission.
 You can contact the Assessment and Graduation Office for information on available thesis binders.